See here for the current or recent model call.

 When?
 Mainly weekends, and some weekdays in spring and summer

 What do we do?
-Shoots are typically two hours, usually with the most interesting photos taken in the last half hour.
-We will first meet at the shoot venue or at a convenient location and chat a little.
+Shoots are typically two hours (or three hours if we have a makeup artist), usually the most interesting photos taken in the last half hour.
+I usually send detailed modelling information about the shoot a few days before the shoot especially to help new models.
+We will first meet at the shoot venue or other convenient location and chat a little about the shoot, and you can ask questions.
 You sign the model release and we start shooting.
 I’ll need to first take some test shots to get my camera set up right for the lighting conditions, and then we get into it.
 There will be changes of poses, themes, and styles through the shoot, which will require new adjustments to the camera set up and more test shots.
 Just relax and enjoy the experience.

 Language?
-I speak some Japanese, and I do have nice friendly English-Japanese speaking helpers.
+I speak some Japanese, and I do have nice friendly English-Japanese speaking helpers and makeup artists.

 Hair & make-up?
-In most cases, because we are on a low budget I cannot supply a make-up artist (mua), so you will need to do your own.
+I do have the help of bilingual makeup artists.
+In some cases, because we can be on a low budget I cannot supply a make-up artist (mua), so you will need to do your own.
 However, there are great videos on YouTube that can help inspire you.
 Important: please avoid spf make-up (make up that is also a sunblock / sunscreen), as it creates an unnatural shine, especially when we do flash-photography, which is often.

-How to pose: There’s no strict method or clear set of rules that I’m aware of.
-Importantly, just relax and enjoy the experience.
-You can practise a little in front of the mirror, and take a look at Photo.Net five basic poses, Dear Model by Jen Brook, Digital Photography School, this Flickr Group of Great Modelling Poses, For the Love of Dresses community on Google+, my 500px favourites, and Shine by Three.
+How to pose: I will send you information to help you a few days before the shoot, which is especially helpful for new models.
+Please practice a little in front of the mirror, and take a look at Photo.Net five basic poses, Dear Model by Jen Brook, Digital Photography School, this Flickr Group of Great Modelling Poses, For the Love of Dresses community on Google+, my 500px favourites, and Shine by Three.
 Finally, “there’s an app for that”, yes, check your smart phone’s app store.
 The main issue I have though are with facial expressions.
 A lot of people can do the poker-face-look really well, but I need a little more.
 I’d like to get some genuine emotions.
 For instance, for a real smile crows feet should appear in the corners of the eyes; otherwise the ‘airline hostess smile’ looks good, but fake.
+For your interest, here is a blog post of models doing 19 poses in 30 seconds.

 Model Release: I’ll ask you to sign a model release.
 It will allow the images to be used for editorial, advertising posters (TV, print, web, etc), news and media, travel brochures, websites (including professional and amateur blogs), calendars, product packaging, book or album covers, anything legal.
 Can there be usage restrictions?
 Perhaps geographical restrictions are possible, but not guaranteed.
 My photos are mainly used in North America, Europe, and Australia.